 Kmymoney: Format of the Kmymoney application.
 If you want to migrate from this application, this is the recommended format to use.

-MT940: An international norm defined by SWIFT.
+MT940: An international standard defined by SWIFT.

 Microsoft® Money: Format of the Microsoft® Money application.
 If you want to migrate from this application, this is the recommended format to use.